horoshho/glucsens/README.md

 # glucsens
+- Some of files are very big to be uploaded on the GitHub.
+I have sent you them via e-mail.
+Unfortunatelly you have to change some path variables in accordance with location of files that I have sent.
+It is described in detail below.
+Sorry for that inconvenience!

 - openertst.py
 Description: it is a program that threats signal collected from lock-in amplifier and camera pictures.
 It founds points where signal from finger was measured appropriately, devide this signal by reference neighbours to avoid long term signal drifts in photodiode.